 Each spectrometer has a similar set of standard detectors to identify electrons/positrons and reject charged pions and protons.
 In each case the momentum of the particles is provided through tracking by a set of drift chambers, and electron identification is ensured by a light gas Čerenkov counter and an electromagnetic calorimeter.
 The trigger in each spectrometer is defined by a coincidence between a set of 2 hodoscope scintillator planes along the path of the particles.
 These configurations offer an electron or positron detection efficiency greater than 98% and a pion rejection factor of about a thousand.
 The timing resolution online will be defined by the time coincidence between the hodoscopes in each spectrometer first and then a time coincidence between both spectrometers.
-We expect it to be on the range of few nanoseconds, however improvements will be possible when the tracking information is corrected for offline.
-A gate of about 50 ns will be used between the two spectrometers.
+We expect it to be on the range of nanoseconds, however improvements will be possible when the tracking information is corrected for offline.

 Table 1: Kinematic setting of the HMS and SHMS spectrometers to measure in coincidence the decay-pair of the J/Ψ .
-The main spectrometer setting (1) is optimized to measure the $P_c(4450)$ with minimal t-channel background production, while the additional setting (2) is chosen to allow for a precise determination of the t-channel background left of the $P_c(4450)$ resonance.
+The main spectrometer setting (1) is optimized to measure the $P_c(4450)$ with minimal background, while the additional setting (2) is chosen to allow for a precise determination of the t-channel background left of the $P_c(4450)$ resonance.

 HMS SHMS Acceptance

 p θ p θ t-channel $P_c(4450)$

-Setting GeV/c GeV/c % %
+setting GeV/c GeV/c % %

-#1 3.25 34.5° 4.5 13.0° 0.0004 0.003
+(1) 3.25 34.5° 4.5 13.0° 0.0004 0.003

-#2 4.75 20.0° 4.25 20.0° 0.01 0.003
+(2) 4.75 20.0° 4.25 20.0° 0.01 0.003

-We point out that a lower electron beam energy of 10.7 GeV, rather than 11.0 GeV, with the same spectrometer settings, will result in a more suppressed t-channel production, while it should not affect the s and u channel $P_c(4450)$ production.
+We point out that if the electron beam energy is 10.7 GeV rather than 11 GeV with the same settings of the spectrometers will result in a more suppressed t channel production and should not affect the s and u channel $P_c(4450)$ production.